aws-samples/eks-workshop-v2/website/docs/security/kyverno/index.md

 This will make the following changes to your lab environment:

-Install the following Kuberentes Addons in your EKS Cluter:
+Install the following Kubernetes addons in the EKS cluster:

 * Kyverno Policy Manager
 * Kyverno Policies